Resident Evil 6: Plot

-On 24 December 2012, Jake Muller (Troy Baker), son of late bio-terrorist Albert Wesker, flees local authorities during a bio-terrorist attack in Edonia.
-He partners with Division of Security Operations (DSO) agent and Raccoon City survivor Sherry Birkin (Eden Riegel) and learns that she is to extract him from the country to create a vaccine for the new C-virus.
-However, they are hunted by Ustanak, a hulking bio-weapon.
-Meanwhile, a Bio-terrorism Security Assessment Alliance (BSAA) strike team led by Chris Redfield (Roger Craig Smith) and Piers Nivans (Christopher Emerson) is deployed to combat the infected local populace.
-However, they are attacked by the leader of Neo-Umbrella, who refers to herself as Ada Wong (Courtenay Taylor); she kills most of the BSAA members, using a device that injects them with the C-virus, turning them into monsters, except Chris and Piers.
+On 24 December 2012, Jake Muller (Troy Baker / Daisuke Namikawa), son of late bio-terrorist Albert Wesker, flees local authorities during a bio-terrorist attack in Edonia.
+He partners with Division of Security Operations (DSO) agent and Raccoon City survivor Sherry Birkin (Eden Riegel / Maaya Sakamoto) and learns that she is to extract him from the country to create a vaccine for the newly emerged C-virus.
+However, they are relentlessly hunted by Ustanak, a hulking bio-weapon.
+Meanwhile, a Bio-terrorism Security Assessment Alliance (BSAA) strike team, led by Chris Redfield (Roger Craig Smith / Hiroki Tōchi) and Piers Nivans (Christopher Emerson / Shuhei Sakaguchi), is deployed to eliminate the infected local populace.
+They are attacked by the leader of Neo-Umbrella, who claims to be Ada Wong (Courtenay Taylor / Junko Minagawa); she kills the entire team, except Chris and Piers, using a device that injects them with the C-virus, turning them into monsters.
 Chris goes into a self-imposed exile, afflicted with post-traumatic amnesia.
-Meanwhile, Sherry and Jake's extraction by the BSAA is sabotaged, forcing them to crash into the mountains.
-They are captured by "Ada" for six months.
+Meanwhile, Sherry and Jake's extraction by the BSAA is sabotaged, forcing them to crash land into the mountains where they are captured by "Ada" for six months.

-On 29 June 2013, US President Adam Benford (Michael Donovan) attempts to publicly reveal the truth behind the 1998 Raccoon City incident and the government's dealings with Umbrella, to end further bio-terrorist activity.
-However, the venue in the American town of Tall Oaks is hit by another attack, infecting the President; the sole survivors, DSO agent and Raccoon City survivor Leon S. Kennedy (Matthew Mercer) and United States Secret Service agent Helena Harper (Laura Bailey), are forced to kill him.
-The pair encounter the real Ada Wong (also Taylor), and Leon learns that National Security Advisor Derek Simmons (David Lodge) is affiliated with Neo-Umbrella and was responsible for the attack.
-Leon and Helena pursue Simmons into Lanshiang, China, while faking their deaths.
-Meanwhile, Jake and Sherry escape captivity in Lanshiang.
+On 29 June 2013, US President Adam Benford (Michael Donovan / Katsuhiko Sasaki) plans to publicly disclose the truth behind the 1998 Raccoon City incident and the government's dealings with Umbrella to prevent further bio-terrorism.
+However, the venue, located in the American town of Tall Oaks, is hit by another attack, infecting the President.
+The only survivors, DSO agent and Raccoon City survivor Leon S. Kennedy (Matthew Mercer / Toshiyuki Morikawa) and Secret Service agent Helena Harper (Laura Bailey / Mayumi Sako), are forced to kill him.
+The pair encounters the real Ada Wong (also Taylor), and Leon learns that National Security Advisor Derek Simmons (David Lodge / Takayuki Sugō) is affiliated with Neo-Umbrella and orchestrated the attack.
+Leon and Helena fake their deaths and pursue Simmons to Lanshiang, China, where Jake and Sherry escape from their captivity.